scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 - *Keeping per-connection state & keeping traffic in the fast-path*: SCION is doing it

-TODO: look at p.
-582 of the Book

 We briefly discuss implications of {{RFC5218}} (What Makes for a Successful Protocol?) in {{I-D.dekater-scion-overview}}.
 Overall, because of the reasons discussed above, we believe SCION avoid many of the other protocol's pitfalls, and can therefore be deployed and standardised.